tendermint/tendermint/docs/qa/v037/README.md

 The plot below shows evolution of the average over all full nodes, which oscillate around 140 outstanding transactions.

 ![mempool-avg](./v037_r400c8_mempool_size_avg.png)

+The peaks observed coincide with the moments when some nodes process to round 1 of consensus (see below).

 **These plots yield similar results to the baseline**: